jimdavis1/Viral_Annotation/README.md

 `Viral-Alignments`  This directory is not used by any program, but it contains the alignments that correspond to each PSSM.<br><br>

 `Other-Scripts` is a directory other non-essential but useful scipts and files related to the development and management of these tools.
-It currently contains a program called, `list_annos_from_pssms.pl` which will dump the annotation for each featur.<br><br>
+It currently contains a program called, `list_annos_from_pssms.pl` which will dump the annotation for each feature.<br><br>

 ## How to run annotate_by_viral_pssm.pl
 `annotate_by_viral_pssm.pl [options] -i subject_contig(s).fasta`<br><br>